stefanholek/rl/README.txt

 and watch the console.
 When it reads::

-    Finished processing dependencies for rl==1.0a1
+    Finished processing dependencies for rl

 you are done and rl is ready to use.